 that you may be remembered.

-17 It will happen after the end of 70 years that the Lord will visit Tyre.
+17 It will happen at the end of 70 years, that the Lord will visit Tyre.
 She will return to her wages, and will play the prostitute with all the kingdoms of the world on the face of the earth.
-18 Her merchandise and her wages will be holiness to the Lord.
-It will not be treasured nor laid up, for her merchandise will be for those who dwell before the Lord, to eat sufficiently and for durable clothing.
+18 Yet her merchandise and her wages will be set apart to the Lord.
+It will not be treasured or stored up, for her profits will be for those who dwell before the Lord, to eat sufficiently and for durable clothing.

 God’s Judgment on the Earth